Reference

 | 1 | User abort (install confirmation declined, or interactive upgrade aborted), sentinel conflict without --force or the upgrade subcommand, or doctor reports missing baseline files. |

-| 2 | Argv error (including the retired --merge flag), mutually-exclusive flag combination, non-TTY where TTY is required, doctor finds no manifest at the target, or upgrade runs against a target without a baseline manifest. |
+| 2 | Bad command line (including the retired --merge flag and conflicting flag combinations), prompted input needed but no terminal attached, doctor finds no manifest at the target, or upgrade runs against a target without a baseline manifest. |

-| 3 | upgrade produced a SKIP_CUSTOMIZED or PRUNE_SKIPPED_CUSTOMIZED action.
+| 3 | upgrade kept your customized files: at least one SKIP_CUSTOMIZED or PRUNE_SKIPPED_CUSTOMIZED action.
 The reconcile succeeded; you have customizations the upgrade could not auto-resolve. |

-| 4 | --require-plantuml and the jar fetch failed. |
+| 4 | --require-plantuml and the jar fetch failed, or a tier-2 mechanical merge produced conflict markers (MECHANICAL_MERGE_CONFLICTED) you must resolve manually. |

 § V